kkphoenixgx/Programming-Classes/Docker/Images.md

 EXPOSE 3000
 ~~~

 For this reason, expose port 3000.
+However, EXPOSE do not make all the deal, you have to make a **port bind**, bind those ports, our local one with our docker one as we say into [Setting up a Container](Containers.md#Setting%20up%20a%20Container).